rendix2/giphy/readme.md

 Giphy API
 =================

-Its very lighweight library to communicate with giphy.com API.
+Its very lightweight library to communicate with giphy.com API.

 You can install it via `composer require rendix2/giphy`.